Joan D. Vinge: Works

 Several of her stories have won major awards: Her novel The Snow Queen won the 1981 Hugo Award for Best Novel.
 "Eyes of Amber" won the 1977 Hugo Award for Best Novelette.
 She has also been nominated for several other Hugo and Nebula Awards, as well as for the John W. Campbell Award for Best New Writer.
 Her novel Psion was named a Best Book for Young Adults by the American Library Association.

-In March 2007, a new edition of her novel Psion was released, which includes a sequel novella, "Psiren", together in one volume.

-At the time of her accident in 2002, Vinge had been working on a new, independent novel called Ladysmith, set in Bronze Age Europe; she resumed writing Ladysmith once she was able to begin writing again in 2007.